maacaro/SeJuegaFutbol/src/README.md

-### SeJuegaFutbol
+# SeJuegaFutbol

-Planning app to get together and play that, that we love to play!
+a React-Native match-planing App to get together and play what we love!